uodatascience/Intro_to_R/0201_Objects.md

 S3 Objects
 ==========

-S3 objects "belong to" functions, S4 objects "have" functions (methods).
+S3 objects "belong to" functions, which become their methods.
 S3 classes don't really "exist," but are assigned as an object's "class" attribute.
+S3 classes are one of the worst things about R, but are also responsible for some of its flexibility.

     x <- 1
     attr(x, "class")